Table of Contents

 Board review style question #2

-- How do the fibrosis and desmoplastic reaction seen in in conventional ductal adenocarcinomas of the pancreas compare to that of undifferentiated carcinomas?
+How do the fibrosis and desmoplastic reactions seen in conventional ductal adenocarcinoma of the pancreas compare to that of undifferentiated carcinoma?

 - Conventional ductal adenocarcinoma typically has more fibrosis and desmoplasia